PiranitaGomez/HRStreamer/README.md

 # Description
 `HRStreamer` is a software ecosystem designed to facilitate the streaming of heart rate data from a Google Pixel Watch to Unity, via an Android smartphone.
 Data communication between the Wear OS (Pixel Watch) and Android smartphone is achieved using the Wear Data Layer API via BLE.
 On the Android side, the data is transmitted to Unity using the Lab Stream Layer (LSL) framework.
-Both the Wear OS and Android apps are built using Jetpack Compose.
+The UI of the Wear OS and Android apps are built using Jetpack Compose.

 ## Wear/Android side
 The system includes a Wear OS companion app on the Pixel Watch and an Android app on the smartphone.
 These apps use the Wear Data Layer API to stream heart rate data via BLE.
-The Wear OS app utilizes a [`WearableListenerService`][1] to manage data events, while the Android app uses the [`DataClient.OnDataChangedListener`][2] interface to handle the data.
+The Wear OS app utilizes a [`WearableListenerService`][1] to manage data events, while the Android app uses the [`DataClient.OnDataChangedListener`][2] interface to receive the data.

 The system was developed with the following resources:
 - [Android DataLayer Sample][3]